 As we examine the interplay of economies and markets, we see compelling returns for goal-aligned portfolios.
 Earnings growth is likely to drive equity markets across the developed world to new highs.
 A continued strong growth environment, characterized by healthy inflation, will likely be a headwind to bonds.
 But given underlying uncertainty, we focus on balance within our broadly optimistic portfolio positioning.

 As you read our Outlook, remember that your own portfolio positioning should reflect your goals-based plan, investing framework and risk tolerance.
 Before considering what changes might make the most sense for your portfolio, we recommend that you first take stock of how you're currently positioned, and confirm what your portfolio needs to do for you, your family and your community.
 Are your assets earmarked for your lifestyle?
 Your legacy?
 Intended to grow in perpetuity?
 Or do you need access to them in the near term?
 Keep these answers in mind as you consider our views on economies and markets, and make decisions about your own portfolio construction.

 With this context, you should be in a position to make the most of 2022.

-Here are the key issues we think will drive markets in the coming year: consumers THE BROADER VIEW The foundation for a vibrant cycle
+Here are the key issues we think will drive markets in the coming year:

 Pgs.
 08-18 Pgs.
 19-28 Pgs.
-29-35

-Shifting Healthy Continued

-policymaker businesses and innovation
+29-35 Shifting policymaker priorities Healthy businesses and consumers Continued innovation

-KEY CONCERNS

-priorities

-Monitor the cross-currents
+KEY CONCERNS Monitor the cross-currents

 Pgs.
 37-44 Pgs.
 45-50 Pgs.
 51-56

 Inflation and monetary policy China's economic balancing act The transition from pandemic to endemic disease